 We created Kinetica, a GPU-accelerated database that simultaneously ingests, explores, analyzes, and visualizes streaming data, to solve the real-time data problem.

 I started Kinetica (formerly GPUdb), along with CTO and co-founder Nima Negahban, from the ground up.
 In 2009, the United States Army Intelligence and Security Command (INSCOM) wanted to be able to track national security threats in real time.
-They needed a solution that would ingest and fuse multiple high velocity data feeds, filter and perform advanced analytics, produce real-time results, and visualize insights globally.
+The solution needed to produce instant results and visualize insights across massive streaming datasets.

-In 2014, we launched GPUdb in the commercial space.
+In 2014, we had our first big success in the commercial space.
 We realized that businesses were running up against the challenge of streaming and analyzing data in real time, and we knew Kinetica could solve this problem.
-Our first commercial customer, the United States Postal Service, deployed GPUdb into production to optimize routes and increase accuracy.
-In fact, we won our second High Performance Computing Innovation Excellence Award from IDC for our innovation on behalf of the United States Postal Service.
+The United States Postal Service deployed GPUdb into production to help with optimizing routes and increasing accuracy.
+The second High Performance Computing Innovation Excellence Award from IDC came out of innovations on behalf of the United States Postal Service.

 Fast forward to today: we have re-branded the company to Kinetica and moved our headquarters to San Francisco, so that we can focus on being the leading GPU-accelerated database provider for those organizations that need to make critical decisions instantaneously based on the influx of their data.